 Harassment can take many forms.
 Harassment is any form of unwarranted behaviour or conduct which is

 - hostile or violent to the recipient.

 Harassment is a serious breach of the tenancy or lease agreement.
-As a resident, if you suffer any form of harassment, you must report the incident to us as soon as possible.
+As a resident you must report any incident to us as soon as possible.
 We will treat the case with confidentiality.

 We will deal firmly and sensitively with all forms of harassment against or by a resident.

-The following forms of harassment initiated by you are grounds for the termination of your tenancy and repossession of your home:
+If the following are initiated by you, they are grounds for the termination of your tenancy:

-The best way to live in harmony with your neighbours is to work out any difference with them as and when they arise.
+The best way to live in harmony is to work out any difference with neighbours as and when they arise.
 We will intervene only in extreme circumstances where a conciliatory approach has failed to settle the matter.

-Where the problem is one of lifestyle, we may recommend that you use an independent mediation service to help resolve the dispute.
+We may recommend that you use an independent mediation service to help resolve the dispute.
 They may be able to help you negotiate a solution with your neighbour.
-As a first step, you should talk to the neighbour responsible for the issue and politely ask them to stop doing whatever is causing it.
+As a first step, you should talk to the neighbour responsible for the issue.
+Politely ask them to stop doing whatever is causing it.
 It is likely that they will take your complaint on board, and that a resolution will be reached.